What is a human firewall?

 When shopping around for a vendor, look out for quantity of phishing simulations they deliver annually.

-Consistent training and repetitive actions drive a real behavioral change.
+Consistent training and repetitive actions will drive real behavioral change over time.

 Challenges you might face (and how to overcome them)